m0m0khan/car-parts-detector/README.md

 ### Installation

-Step-by-step guide on how to install and set up your project.
+Step-by-step guide on how to install and set up the project.

 ```bash
 # Clone the repository